Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 By asking the question this way you can share more about your working style and get information about the relationship with the manager, including how they coach and direct work.

-## How will the arrival of your new employee make your life easier?
+## How Will the Arrival of Your New Employee Make Your Life Easier?

 ### Who to Ask:
 Manager